-Staff members are encouraged to attend professional workshops and conferences.
+Staff members are encouraged and supported when possible to attend professional workshops and conferences.
 New teachers, experienced teachers, mentor/ teacher leaders, administrators, and support staff are encouraged to participate in workshops sponsored by the Orange County Department of Education and courses offered by community colleges and universities.
 Classified support staff may receive additional job-related training from vendors, department supervisors, and district representatives.